igorkry/tnt4j-streams/README.md

 Sample files can be found in `samples/logstash` directory.

-How to configure Logstash see `samples/logstash/README.MD`
+How to configure Logstash see [`samples/logstash/README.MD`](tnt4j-streams-core/samples/logstash/README.MD)

 `messages.json` file contains sample Logstash output JSON data package prepared using configuration of this sample.
-This sample JSON is for you to see better understand parsers mappings.
+This sample JSON is for you to see and better understand parsers mappings.
 Do not use it as Logstash input!

 Sample stream configuration:
 ```xml